Balibo Five

-The Balibo Five was a group of journalists for Australian commercial television networks who were murdered in the period leading up to the Indonesian invasion of East Timor.
+The Balibo Five was a group of journalists working for Australian commercial television networks who were murdered in the period leading up to the Indonesian invasion of East Timor on 7 December 1975.
 The Balibo Five were based in the town of Balibo in East Timor (then Portuguese Timor), where they were killed on 16 October 1975 during Indonesian incursions before the invasion.
-Roger East travelled to Balibo soon after to investigate the likely deaths of the Five and was later executed by members of the Indonesian military on the docks of Dili.

-In 2007, an Australian coroner ruled that they had been deliberately killed by Indonesian special forces soldiers.
+Journalist Roger East travelled to Balibo soon afterwards to investigate the likely deaths of the Five, and was executed by members of the Indonesian military on the docks of Dili on 8 December 1975.
+In 2007, following an inquest into the deaths, an Australian coroner ruled that they had been deliberately killed by Indonesian special forces soldiers.
 The official Indonesian version is that the men were killed by cross-fire during the battle for the town.
-According to The Economist, the Australian Government has never challenged this view in order to avoid damaging relations with Indonesia.

-After the ruling, newly elected Prime Minister of Australia Kevin Rudd declared "those responsible should be held to account...
-You can't just sweep this to one side".
-However, no meaningful action was taken after he was elected, and Rudd refused to visit the gravesite of the slain journalists in 2008.
+In 2009, the Australian Federal Police (AFP) launched a war crimes investigation, but eventually concluded, in 2014, that there was insufficient evidence to prove an offence.
+The families of the murdered men continue to advocate for justice.
+Balibo House Trust was set up in their honour, and continues to do charitable work in East Timor.

+The incident

 The journalists

-The group comprised two Australians, reporter Greg Shackleton, 29, and sound recordist Tony Stewart, 21; a New Zealander, Gary Cunningham, 27, cameraman for HSV-7 (now part of the Seven Network) in Melbourne; and two Britons, cameraman Brian Peters, 24, and reporter Malcolm Rennie, 29, both working for TCN-9 (now part of the Nine Network) in Sydney.
+The group of journalists subsequently known as "the Balibo Five" comprised two Australians, reporter Greg Shackleton, 29, and sound recordist Tony Stewart, 21; a New Zealander, Gary Cunningham, 27, cameraman for HSV-7 (now part of the Seven Network) in Melbourne; and two British citizens, cameraman Brian Peters, 24, and reporter Malcolm Rennie, 29, both working for TCN-9 (now part of the Nine Network) in Sydney.

+The event

-While the men were aware that Indonesian troops were to mount an attack on the town of Balibo, they believed that, as journalists, they would not be considered military targets.
-Greg Shackleton was filmed painting an Australian flag and the word 'AUSTRALIA' on the wall of a house in the town square.
-Balibo House Trust, established in 2003 with seed funding from the Victorian Government and television stations 7 and 9, now owns this house and preserves it as a community learning centre.
+While the men were aware that Indonesian troops were to mount an attack on the town of Balibo as part of Operation Flamboyan, before the 1975 invasion of East Timor, they believed that, as journalists, they would not be considered military targets.
+Greg Shackleton was filmed painting an Australian flag and the word "AUSTRALIA" on the wall of a house in the town square.
+They were shot and killed on 16 October 1975.

 Senior diplomats told the 2007 coroner's inquest of their understanding that "the killing was done by the Indonesian military and that it was deliberate".